polksuelozenaswaves1880-ux/BGEANX/README.md

 * This is a static page project built with pure HTML/CSS, lightweight and fast.
 * The code is hosted on GitHub and deployed using GitHub Pages.
-* The website is configured and bound to a custom personal domain: `bgeanx.mx`.
+* The website is configured and bound to a custom personal domain: `bgeanx.net`.

 ## ⚠️ Important Disclaimer